 Status of Exploration and Development Plans Subject to Enhanced Safety and Environmental Requirements in the Gulf of Mexico

 Significant new safeguards to protect the environment beyond what has ever existed before were put in place in the wake of the Deepwater Horizon explosion and subsequent oil spill.
 For more information on new applicable regulations and standards for both shallow and deepwater drilling operations, see Offshore Drilling Safety Reforms.

 For more information to assist offshore operators in submitting complete plans, go to: Submitting Complete Exploration and Development Plans.

 Stronger regulations were implemented on June 8, 2010.
-Since then, 169 Exploration and Development Plans have been approved following completion of a SEAD (Deepwater) to date.
 The tables below include both those plans that require an SEA and those that do not.

 Information on approved plans and documents available for download can be found at: Exploration and Development Plans Online Query.